oktadev/okta-blog/_source/_posts/2019-05-07-nodejs-typescript-api.md

 <a name="changelog"></a>
 **Changelog:**

-* Jun 5, 2020: Updated to use the latest versions of all dependendenciess.
+* Jun 5, 2020: Updated to use the latest versions of all dependencies.
 You can see the example app changes in [okta-node-express-typescript-react-example#7](https://github.com/oktadeveloper/okta-node-express-typescript-react-example/pull/7); changes to this post can be viewed in [okta-blog#315](https://github.com/oktadeveloper/okta-blog/pull/315).